ENROLL NOW in 'Script School'!

 Homework 2: Start reading scripts (one per week for remainder of program)

-Module 4 - And So It Begins… (Apr.
-2)
+Module 4 - And So It Begins… (April 9 w/ study session on April 15)

 Act One structure, waypoints, and the first 10 pages.
 Also included will be character-defining introductions using film clip tutorials.